biru-codeastromer/biru-codeastromer/README.md

 - Open-source projects related to AI and robotics 🤝
 - Hacktoberfest contributions 🍂
 - Projects that involve automation using Python 🐍
+- Mainly focused on doing front end development at present

 ## 📫 How to reach me:
 - Email: [birajitsaikia@gmail.com](mailto:birajitsaikia@gmail.com)